Circus is coming to town this Sunday

 All of the animals are captive-bred and the majority are rescues.
 They are licensed and inspected by the U.S. Department of Agriculture and, with a team of world-class veterinarians all across the country, the C&M animals are seen by a vet every 30 days.

-Either way, Rotary representatives and the C&M crew states that everyone is guaranteed to have a wonderful time at this affordable, family-friendly, local event.

-For more information about the Sunday spectacle in East Tawas, send an e-mail to cmcircus@gmail.com, call 580-326-8833, visit cmcircus.com or check out the C&M Circus Instagram and Facebook pages.
+For more details on the Sunday spectacle, send an e-mail to cmcircus@gmail.com, call 580-326-8833, visit cmcircus.com or check out C&M’s Instagram and Facebook pages.